-• Report the total amount of support distributed as current support during the fiscal year for all IV-D cases.
-Voluntary payments are considered current support and must be reported here, even though there is no order to require payment.
-If a state recovers costs or fees from a child support collection, the state must report the total amount of the collection rather than the net amount sent to the family.
-All other fees, such as tax offset, application, and genetic testing fees, may not be included in the amounts for this line.
-Interest payments also may not be reported on this line.
+- The amount distributed and disbursed as current support must be computed monthly and the total of all months reported at the end of the year.
+Voluntary payments are considered current support and must be reported here when there is no child support order in effect at the time of receipt. - If a state recovers costs or fees from a child support collection, the state must report the total amount of the collection rather than the net amount sent to the family.
+All other fees, such as tax offset, application, and genetic testing fees must not be included in the amounts for this line.
+Interest payments also must not be reported on this line.